-Revenue of the Group is mainly derived from sales of optical fibers and optical fiber cables, communication copper cables and structured cabling system products, which represent three reportable segments of the Group.
-Total revenue of the Group decreased by approximately 4.8% from approximately RMB646.3 million for the Last Year to approximately RMB615.5 million for the Year.
-Among which, revenue derived from sale of optical fibers and optical fiber cables decreased by approximately 44.1% from approximately RMB201.5 million for the Last Year to approximately RMB112.7 million for the Year, as a result of suspension of optical fiber production due to installation and testing of newly constructed machineries; revenue derived from sale of communication copper cables increased by approximately 15.1% from approximately RMB296.8 million for the Last Year to approximately RMB341.6 million for the Year; revenue derived from sale of structured cabling system products increased by approximately 9.0% from approximately RMB147.9 million for the Last Year to approximately RMB161.2 million for the Year.
-The sales growth of copper cable products and structured cabling system products benefited from the China Mobile and China Railway projects awarded to the Group, which began to deliver goods in batches in 2023, as well as in-depth customer acquisition and business cooperation with state-owned groups in multiple fields.
+Revenue of the Group is mainly derived from sales of optical fibers and optical fiber cables, data and communications cables and structured cabling system products, which represent three reportable segments of the Group.
+Total revenue of the Group increased by approximately 7.9% from approximately RMB615.5 million for the Last Year to approximately RMB663.9 million for the Year.
+Among which, revenue derived from sale of optical fibers and optical fiber cables increased by approximately RMB112.7 million for the Last Year to approximately RMB159.7 million for the Year, revenue derived from sale of communication copper cables increased by approximately 0.3% from approximately RMB341.6 million for the Last Year to approximately RMB342.7 million for the Year; revenue derived from sale of structured cabling system products increased by approximately 0.2% from approximately RMB161.2 million for the Last Year to approximately RMB161.5 million for the Year.
+The sales growth of optical fibers and optical fiber cables benefited from the China Telecom projects awarded to the Group, which began to deliver goods in batches in 2024.